top of page

 Everything that his numbers depict are basically opposite of what he displayed.

 With these configurations, they read as a mid-pack runner with an "average outlook" in high speed ability.
 But he did the opposite.
 He gunned out of that gate and stormed to the lead.
 He traveled gate to wire against a couple of sprinters.
 He posted a 100 Equibase figure at the 8f distance.
+He still has the 10f - in spite of how he actually runs.

 That right there turned this guy's most probable 2 star rating up to a 4 star rating because it is obvious that the colt's true inheritance, both top and bottom, gives him 10f stamina.
 Had he come from the rear as his numbers depict and beaten a couple of retreating sprinters on the lead, that is exactly what his numbers would have ultimately garnered - 2 stars for the Derby.